Arthur33lc/skills-github-pages/index.md

 ---
-AI Warfare: where AI will change your opinions!
+AI Warfare: where and how AI changes your opinions!
 ---